CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Human Saliency

 \subsection{Building Human Saliency Maps}

-Correctly classified annotations are next used to create image representations called {\bf human saliency maps}, as shown in Fig. \ref{fig:incorp_process}.
-All correct annotations, as shown in eight individual images in Fig. \ref{fig:incorp_process}(b), are combined together with equal weight.
-A Gaussian blur of $\sigma=5$ is then applied to the combined array to smooth edges between regions of varying annotation density, resulting in the human saliency map shown in Fig. \ref{fig:incorp_process}(c).
-The intensity of the saliency maps is scaled to the range of $\langle 0,1 \rangle$.
-White pixels in the saliency map correspond to regions that more subjects had annotated.
+All correct annotations, as shown in eight individual images in Fig. \ref{fig:incorp_process}(b), are combined together with equal weight to create image representations called {\bf human saliency maps} shown in Fig. \ref{fig:incorp_process}(c).
+A Gaussian blur of $\sigma=5$ is applied to the combined array to smooth edges between regions of varying annotation density, and the map is scaled to the range of $\langle 0,1 \rangle$.
+White pixels in the saliency map correspond to regions that more subjects had annotated as important.
 Black pixels correspond to areas not annotated by any subject.

-After data collection, there were 1,821 images with correctly classified annotations consisting of 919 real images and 902 synthetic images.
+After data collection, there were 1,821 correctly classified images with annotations, consisting of 919 authentic images and 902 synthetic images.
 These 1,821 images represent the training set for the CYBORG loss experiments.